ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 The main package's GitHub repository also [hosts all other CKEditor5 sub-packages](https://github.com/ckeditor/ckeditor5/tree/master/packages).

-You can find all the official packages listed in [CKEditor 5 development repository's README](https://github.com/ckeditor/ckeditor5#packages).
+You can find all the official packages listed in the [CKEditor 5 repository's README](https://github.com/ckeditor/ckeditor5#packages).

 <info-box info>
-Prior to version **19.0.0** CKEditor 5 was developed in a multi repository architecture.
-If you'd like to work with the older multi-repository release, please refer to [older Developer Environment guide](/docs/ckeditor5/19.0.0/framework/guides/contributing/development-environment.html) for multi-repository oriented instructions.
+	Prior to version **19.0.0** CKEditor 5 was developed in a multi-repository architecture.
+If you would like to work with an older multi-repository release, please refer to the [older Development environment guide](/docs/ckeditor5/19.0.0/framework/guides/contributing/development-environment.html) for multi-repository oriented instructions.
 </info-box>

 ## Requirements